Secuoyas-Experience/covid-19-es/README.md

 ## Data by Ministry of Health (datos-ministerio-salud)

-We have added al the reports we have downloaded form the official website. these files have different naming structures and the data presented is not hoogeneus.
+We have added al the reports we have retreived form the official website of the Spanish Health Ministry.
+These files have different naming structures and the data presented is not hoogeneus.

-The whole set of URLs from which reports were downloaded can be found [here](https://docs.google.com/spreadsheets/d/1lZNB6Hcdq9cbaZCZKvloJfdzicLzvdH6-1jGIL6uE5E/edit?usp=sharing).
+The whole set of URLs from which reports were downloaded can be found [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSlbs4xBmZPfaLU-97Eg25uqXsPTX7ievBYajNbK32TlaxyhzQPemXFFYyF-rMkD4kkGcoNl7UQHt7I/pubhtml?gid=0&single=true).

+## License

+All the data can be donloaded and used for free.
+It would be nice if you just mention us, and spread the word.

+# Contact Us

+You can contact us at coronavirus@secuoyas.com